moore/blog/content/posts/post-labor.md

 Prior to introduction IT the changes allowed people better, recorded, disseminate, and organism information; but information technology was automation of data **processing**.

 One of the largest effects of automation of data processing was the collapse of the large bureaucracy that historically had managed information.
 Bureaucracies processed information with people and filing systems which were replaced by database systems.
 A database could replace entire buildings of people and filing cabinets with a hand full servers and people.
-Event more astounding the rate of improvement in our IT systems which fallowing Moore's Law were doubling in capability every 24 months.
+Event more astounding the rate of improvement in our IT systems which following Moore's Law were doubling in capability every 24 months.

 The weakness of databases and IT systems was that they worked only information and not knowledge.
 With information one can sum a number, count words, and average balances; but these are all quantitative questions.
 In contrast questions of knowledge are categorical.